letsgotoplay/Knowledge/ConfigureZuul.md

 There some default filters added in Zuul, once you enabled the annotation @EnableZuulProxy.

-Dont forget you can also register servlet filters.
-These filters will act before zuul filters. the priority works as follows:
+Don't forget you can also register servlet filters.
+These filters will act before zuul filters. the **Order** works as follows:
-1. servlet filters by order.
-After it enters spring filter it goes into ...
+1. servlet filters by order. it enters into spring filter, then it goes into ...
-2. spring filter chains then it goes into...
+2. spring filter chains, then it goes into...
 3. servlet filters left, then it goes into...
 4. spring dispatch servlet, then it goes into...
 5. zuul filters